 Rather, the new programs Duke seeks authority for its OSB to implement, without Commission review and approval, are as yet unidentified.
 When questioned about the programs, Mr. Goldenberg could not identify changes in consumption related to the programs, lost revenues or incentives related to the programs, admitted they were not identified in the Company's IRP, could not identify the impact on customers due to inclusion of costs in the DSMA Rider, nor the savings goals.
 Indeed, given that the programs are not yet "known" we have no idea what specific measures are being contemplated.
-Thus, we have almost no information related to the reasonableness inquiry under Section 10(j) as it pertains to the programs, Mr. Goldenberg could be no more specific than to state they would be within 10% the discretionary spending limit previously approved.
+Thus, we have almost no information related to the reasonableness inquiry under Section 10(j) as it pertains to the programs contemplated under this request.
+When it came to the budget of these unidentified programs, Mr. Goldenberg could be no more specific than to state they would be within 10% the discretionary spending limit previously approved.